Zendo (game): Gameplay

 At the end of their turn, a Student may spend Guessing Stones to guess the Master's Rule.
 If the guess is wrong, the Master may build and mark a new koan (which either fits the Master's Rule but not the Student's guess, or vice versa) to prove this.
 The first student to correctly state the rule wins that round and becomes the new Master.

 Philosophy of play

 Zendo encourages inductive reasoning and scientific thinking due to the nature of the guessing process.
-Players are enticed to think critically while playing the game.
+Players are encouraged to think critically while playing the game.

 Although it is possible to 'win' Zendo by correctly stating a rule, there are no losers.
 Every player benefits from observing and following play.
 Furthermore, Masters may 'win' as well, by choosing a challenging, yet simple Rule.

 Koan attributes

 Pieces tend to be objects with multiple discrete distinguishing attributes; for example, Icehouse pieces, folded paper pyramids or Lego blocks.
 Using these, it is possible to create many different parts inside a koan.
 A partial list of koan attributes is below.